dart-lang/language/working/augmentations/feature-specification.md

 *   The signature of the augmenting function does not [match][signature matching] the signature of the augmented function.

-*   The augmentation chain has two or more specifications of a default value for the same optional parameter.
+*   More than one declaration in the augmentation chain specifies a default value for the same optional parameter.
 This is an error even in the case where all of them are identical. *Default values are defined by the introductory function or an augmentation, but at most once.*

-*   The augmentation chain has no specifications of a default value for an optional parameter whose declared type is potentially non-nullable, and the declared function is not abstract.
+*   No declaration in the augmentation chain specifies a default value for an optional parameter whose declared type is potentially non-nullable, and the declared function is not abstract.

 *   A function is not complete after all augmentations are applied, unless it's an instance member and the surrounding class is abstract. *Every function